Edwards will fight for UFC title - White

 They were booked to fight in January 2020 before Chimaev contracted Covid-19.

-"We were in a matchmaking meeting on Tuesday and I'm always saying nobody wants to fight [Chimaev], said White.
+"We were in a matchmaking meeting on Tuesday and I'm always saying nobody wants to fight [Chimaev]," said White.

 "Leon Edwards signed the bout agreement to fight him and I think he was ranked number three at the time.